therootdir/cyber-blog-templates/README.md

 ## OverView

-This repository is a supplement to the web series on building anything web-related, which is featured on the [YouTube Channel. pwd {root}](https://www.youtube.com/@douglascybersec)
+This repository is a supplement to the webdev series on building anything web-related, which is featured on the [YouTube Channel. pwd {root}](https://www.youtube.com/@douglascybersec)

 ## Getting Started